nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

 This is because your `store` project is dependent on your `products` project, which is also buildable.
 By default Nx is configured to run (or pull results from cache) for any dependent project's `build`s.

-{% callout type="note" title="Customizing Task Inputs" %}
-When you generated your workspace, those scripts set reasonable `targetDefaults` in your `nx.json` file.

-See our [guide for Customizing Inputs and Named Inputs](/more-concepts/customizing-inputs) for more information on how to customize these to better fit your workspace.
-{% /callout %}

-This can be particularly helpful in relying on your Nx graph to dynamically maintain task dependencies, rather than having to manually maintain those task dependencies as your workspace continues to grow.
+This feature allow the Nx graph to dynamically maintain task dependencies, rather than having to manually maintain those task dependencies as your workspace continues to grow.

 ## What's Next